 A CORRESPONDENT informs us that the appointments to the chairs of chemistry in the Technical High School at Munich have just been officially announced.
-The names of the various professors are :-organic chemistry, Prof. Semmler; inorganic chemistry, Prof. A. Stock; physical chemistry, Prof. R. Abegg.
+The names of the various professors are:-organic chemistry, Prof. Semmler; inorganic chemistry, Prof. A. Stock; physical chemistry, Prof. R. Abegg.
 Each professor has an institute of his own, and Prof. Abegg retains, at the same time, his position as extraordinary professor in the University of Breslau.
 The Technical High School, which is being built at a cost of something like five million marks, is making good progress, and is to be opened officially in October, 1910.

 The commencement address last June at the South Dakota School of Mines, Rapid City, South Dakota, was delivered by the president of the Colorado School of Mines, Mr. Victor C. Alderson, who took for his subject "Artist or Artisan-Which?"
 "The artisan," he said, "understands machinery; the artist-engineer is a master of the kinematics of machines.
-The artist-engineer uses his brains to relieve his hands.
-The artist-engineer uses his brains to relieve his hands.
-The artist-engineer sees beyond the mere machinery to the economic management of his plant, to the percentage saving possible, to the market for his product, to the efficient service of his employees, to the general success of the entire plant.
+The artisan works with his hands and lets his mind rest; the artist-engineer uses his brains to relieve his hands.
+The artisan becomes a skilled workman and no more; the artist-engineer sees beyond the mere machinery to the economic management of his plant, to the percentage saving possible, to the market for his product, to the efficient service of his employees, to the general success of the entire plant.
 To do all this he must have an ideal."
 Every young engineer, he proceeded to say later, should decide early in life whether he will become merely an artisan-engineer or an artist-engineer.
 Mr. Alderson then gave some inspiring advice to young engineers as to the physical, personal, intellectual, and moral characteristics they should strive to develop.
 Incidentally, he said the chance for the untrained or uneducated man to make a success in this age is practically nil.
 Taking "Who's Who" as a standard of national prominence in America, it is found, said Mr. Alderson, that it takes approximately 10,000 grammar-school pupils to produce one man worthy to be enrolled in "Who's Who."
 Of high-school students 250 suffice, while of fifty college graduates one will, on the average, rise to sufficient prominence to be enrolled in this book.